-It often exhibits an interest only in the accruing of incidents, which eschews psychological shading.
+It often exhibits an interest only in the accrual of incidents, which eschews psychological shading.

 The film steers clear of bad-faith miserabilism by virtue of Richard Billingham’s from-the-gut specificity.

 It celebrates the unrecognized willpower and perseverance that undergirds low-wage service work in this country.

 The film is a fine example of Wilder’s mid-career eccentricity and cosmopolitan curiosity.